iobis/pacman-final-training/README.md

 - Add notes about species
 - Add notes about a specific species in an area

-:warning: To do: show pest status when not signed in.

 ## Other resources

 - [OBIS SG 12 training](https://github.com/iobis/sg-12-training): training materials on R, JupyterHub, git, and DNADerivedData.